Roudranil/finetuning-llms-for-conversation-in-shakespearean-english/README.md

             "original": "original dialog here",
             "translated": "translated dialog here"
         },
+        {
+            // more such dialog pairs
-        { ... },
+        },
-        .
-        .
-        .
     ]
 }
 ```
 Note that the array of dialogs is in the same order as they occur in the books.
 Meaning any dialog can be taken as the **repsonse** to the dialog that comesjust before it in the array.
+Refer to [docs/scrape.md](docs/scrape.md) for more info on the scraping side.